 Compass 2g is retiring May 31, 2022.
 This means that Spring 2022 is the last semester you can use Compass.
 We encourage you to move to Canvas as early as is feasible, to help reduce confusion for students using multiple learning management systems.

 You can now request Canvas course spaces.
 You currently have the option to create a blank shell Canvas course or do a manual migration of content.
-Compass courses from Fall 2019, Spring 2020, Summer 2020, Fall 2021, Spring 2021, and Summer 2021 are scheduled for automatic migration to Canvas.
+Compass courses from Fall 2019 – Spring 2022 are scheduled for automatic migration to Canvas.

 There are three options to get started in Canvas.
 Check out the Migration page to learn more about the pros and cons of each migration option—blank shell, manual migration, or automatic migration—to decide what’s right for you and learn how to get started.